OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/notes-tei-markup.md

 Gaps in the transcription as copied from shamela are marked as `<gap resp="#org_MS" unit="pages" quantity="1"/>`.
 Many, if not most of these originated as the gap between two halves of a single line of a *qaṣīda*.

+Sometimes shamela's transcribers could not read a word and marked such omissions with ellipses:

+> مثل ال. . . . . ود لكن درها عسل

 # Structure

 Each issue is conceived of as a single `<text>` that is then grouped into volumes and a complete edition of all issues by means of xPointer.